mchalabine/mc-oauth2/README.md

-OAuth2 Implementation using Kotlin, Spring, SpringBoot, SpringSecurity, Gradle and JUnit5
+OAuth2 Implementation using Kotlin, SpringBoot, SpringSecurity, Gradle, JUnit5 and MockK